EdDataScienceEES/tutorial-kingakaszap/tutorial/tutorial.md

 In ecology, there is usually a big difference between the format observations are recorded in the field, and the format a programming language such as R requires to be able to work with your data.
 Say you collected your data on paper, trying to make somewhat of a table, while also adding notes to your observations.
 You had to be quick though, because the objects you observe (the birds) move quickly (how annoying!)
 So it is definitely not the neatest of tables.
 You copied your observations into Excel, exactly in the same format as you recorded them, to reduce copying errors.
 Now you want to start working with your data...

 Open RStudio, and click on `File/New File/R Script`.
+If you are completely new to R, check out [this](https://ourcodingclub.github.io/tutorials/intro-to-r/) tutorial to get started - I promise it's not difficult!
+(In the beginning.
+Then it does get difficult.
+But let's not talk about that.)

 It is good practice to "introduce your code" - so that anyone who may look at it knows immediately whose work it is, when was it created, and for what purpose.
 It is also useful if you ever want to look back on your work, or find a specific script.
 In RStudio, you can add comments using a hashtag ( `#` ).
 R will interpret this as text and not attempt to run it as code.

  ``` r
     # Describing communities  (feel free to add a different title!)